sandstorm/Sandstorm.KISSearch/README.md

 Why search endpoints?

-- customize your query with sources, filters and aggregators
+- re-use sources, filters and aggregators in different query "presets"
 - combine multiple sources
 - define default parameters
 - use the same filters twice in a query with different parameters